ZacHooper/spaceTraders/Docs/notes.md

 ### Ucarras
 - Ucarras (CE-UC) -> BO (OE-BO) : 47 Fuel : ?
 Seconds : distance 171 *(for Grav 2)*

+### OE Wormhole
+- There is no market so make sure not to dock any Jackshaws there.